 4. Choose the right investments according to your risk level

-- Bonds: Loans to an entity.
-You’re repaid the principal, plus interest.
+- Bonds: Loans to entities where you receive the principal amount plus interest.

-- Guaranteed Investment Certificates (GICs): A timed deposit that offers a set rate of return, and the ability to redeem for the face value after a set period of time.
+- Guaranteed Investment Certificates (GICs): Timed deposits that provide a set rate of return and can be redeemed for the face value after a specified period.

-- Stocks: Represent a small portion of ownership in a company.
-If the company does well, you can sell your share for a gain.
+- Stocks: Represent ownership in a company.
+If the company performs well, you can sell your shared for a profit.

-- Mutual funds: Collections of investments with a similar characteristic.
-If you purchase one share of a mutual fund, you have ownership in every company or other asset held in the fund.
+- Mutual funds: Collections of investments with similar characteristics.
+Owning one share of a mutual fund provides ownership in all the companies or assets held in the fund.

-- Real estate: Actual property, including homes, duplexes, commercial property and more.
+- Real estate: Physical property, including homes, duplexes, commercial property and more.

-- Futures: Bets made on the future prices of different assets.
+- Futures: Speculative bets on the future prices of various assets.

-- Options: The purchase of the ability to buy an asset at a set price at a future date.
+- Options: The purchase of the right to buy an asset at a predetermined price in the future.